 magistrates have taken their seats.’

-The Congolese warlord Thomas Lubanga, charged with war crimes for recruiting child soldiers, will be found guilty that day, 12 March 2012.
-But overall the ICC’s results are disappointing.
-By now the court has convicted a total of four persons for international crimes, while cases against no fewer than nine suspects failed.
+The Congolese warlord Thomas Lubanga, charged with war crimes for recruiting child soldiers, would be found guilty that day, 12 March 2012.
+But overall the ICC’s results are shockingly disappointing.
+By now the court has convicted a total of four persons for international crimes, while cases against no fewer than twelve suspects failed.
 (Also five persons have been found guilty of witness intimidation.)
-The court, which has cost 1.5 billion euros by now, is damaged by government obstruction, intimidation of witnesses, its own failures and member states threatening to withdraw.
+The court, which by now has cost almost 2 billion euros, is damaged by government obstruction, intimidation of witnesses, its own massive failures and member states threatening to withdraw.

 ‘Great reference book.
 My ICC bible’ – Elsbeth Gugger, SRF, Swiss Public Radio